SylvainGa/Calculator/README.md

     - YEARS: The term of the saving in years
     - I/Y: The YEARLY interest rate (enter 10 for 10%)
     - P/Y: Period per year.
 If monthly, enter 12.
 For yearly, enter 1.
-    - Recall: Press this followed by one of the buttons above to retreive the current saved or4 calculated value.
+    - Recall: Press this followed by one of the buttons above to retreive the current saved or calculated value.
     - Calc: Calculate the corresponding field.
 Currently, the following work: PV, FV, DEP, YEARS and I/Y. For PV, FV, and DEP, you can enter PV or DEP or BOTH.
   Loan:
     - L: Loan